skip to main content

 Application for Exemption

-Students who are first-year students, classified as a freshman, or who have completed less than 30 hours post-high school, are required to live in Student Housing owned or managed residence halls, residential colleges, or apartments for two consecutive semesters – Fall and Spring, or Spring and Full Summer (Summer First Term and Summer Second Term) – unless they are approved for exemption from the freshman residency requirement.
+New, incoming first-year students who have completed less than 30 credit hours post-high school, are required to live in Student Housing owned or managed residence halls, residential colleges, or apartments for two consecutive semesters – Fall and Spring, or Spring and Full Summer (Summer First Term and Summer Second Term) – unless they are approved for exemption from the first-year residency requirement.

-Student housing exemptions are approved for the following:
+Exemptions from the first-year residency requirement are approved only for the following:

-• Students who live with parents or legal guardians within a radius of 60 miles and commute to campus (address will be verified via admissions data)
+• Students who will live with parents or legal guardians within a driving distance of 60 miles of the Oxford campus and commute (address will be verified via admissions data)

-• Students who have graduated from high school at least one year prior to enrollment at the university and have lived in a college or university campus residential community for at least two semesters (proof required: letter from college or university)
+• Students who have graduated from high school at least one full year prior to enrollment at the university and have lived in college or university-owned or managed housing for at least two full semesters (proof required: letter from college or university housing department)

 • Students with children (proof required: child’s birth certificate).